-So if you’re one of those who usually doesn’t think a lot about having some backup in the car when you’re driving during the winter, here’s some help- and advice.
+So if you’re one of those who usually don’t think a lot about having some backup in the car when you’re driving during the winter, here’s some help- and advice.

 A Shovel Is Mightier

-Consider how useful it would prove to be when it comes to digging your car out from when you’re stuck in a snowstorm or on a road that’s snow covered.
+Consider how useful it would prove to be when it comes to digging your car out from when you’re stuck in a snowstorm or on a road that’s snow-covered.

-A suggestion, is a portable shovel, because it’s small, convenient and can just sit there without taking up much space.
+A suggestion is a portable shovel because it’s small, convenient and can just sit there without taking up much space.

-Your other option is to pick a good quality one- preferably full sized for the best efficiency, and if you are able to find one that has serrated teeth, even better!
+Your other option is to pick a good quality one- preferably full-sized for the best efficiency, and if you are able to find one that has serrated teeth, even better!

 A dead battery is one of the most common issues you would possibly face during winters, and that’s exactly why it makes sense to have jumper cables in your cargo space.

 When picking jumper cables, remember to choose the thick 4-gauge variety for better conductivity.

 Now another option is having a car club membership, but they can get backed up with calls on those dastardly Pittsburgh snow and ice days.

-While the risk of you being stranded can happen at anytime throughout the year, if that happens during winter, it can be the worst thing ever.
+While the risk of you being stranded can happen at any time throughout the year, if that happens during winter, it can be the worst thing ever.

 After all, having a blanket handy when you’re stuck in your car that won’t work, can be a lifesaver really.
 No gas, no heat, nothing.
 Of course, it won’t even take a lot of trunk space- another plus right there!

 Wait what?
 Yes, you read that right.
 Cat litter can turn out to be incredibly useful for situations where your car tires are stuck in the snow.

 All you need to do is sprinkle a bit of it on the surface under your tires and you should be good to go!

-For anyone driving on Pittsburgh back roads (and there are plenty of those famed shortcuts we take) this should definitely be in your cargo space.
+For anyone driving on Pittsburgh back roads (and there are plenty of those famed shortcuts we take), this should definitely be in your cargo space.

 Maybe A New Car?